Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Conclusions

+\item The magnonic spectral function can be substantially modified [Fig.~\ref{fig:fig9}(c),(d)] upon introduction of conduction electrons and their interaction with localized spins, even when such interaction appears small for electrons, due to much smaller bandwidth of magnons.
+That is, magnons are effectively pushed into strongly interacting regime, and the new peaks in their spectral function (or ``interacting density of states''~\cite{Balzer2011,Nocera2018}) can be directly related to specific excited quantum many-body states.
+The structure of excited states [Fig.~\ref{fig:fig9}(a)] reveals superpositions of many-body states in which holes in electronic single particle levels are formed and accompanied by flips of localized spins or, equivalently, creation of one or more virtual HP bosons.

-\item In Fig.~\ref{fig:fig10}, we showcase the time-evolution of the diagonal and off-diagonal elements of the lesser GF (electronic and bosonic) which shows that the magnitude of off-diagonal elements of the electronic lesser GF is comparable to the diagonal ones, hence, they cannot be ignored as done in the so-called ``local self-energy approximation" which is routinely employed in electron-phonon calculations within SCBA.
+\item The time evolution of the matrix elements of the lesser GF (electronic or magnonic) at equal times in real-space representation, which yields the one-particle nonequilibrium density matrix in real-space representation, shows that the magnitude of the off-diagonal elements is always comparable to the magnitude of the diagonal ones (Fig.~\ref{fig:fig10}).
+Thus, ``local self-energy'' approximation neglecting the off-diagonal elements, as often employed~\cite{Luiser2009,Rhyner2014,Cavassilas2016,Bescond2018} to enable MBPT modeling of electron-boson systems with large number of atoms, is not warranted.

 \end{enumerate}